Accelerating Inexact Successive Quadratic Approximation for Regularized Optimization Through Manifold Identification: Introduction

-Our design of the two-stage \ipn is inspired by \cite{LeeW12a,YSL20a} in conjecturing that the active manifold is identified after the current manifold remains unchanged, but the design of the first stage is quite different and we also add in additional safeguards in the second stage. \citet{LeeW12a} used dual averaging in the first stage for optimizing the expected value of an objective function involving random variables, so their algorithm is more suitable for stochastic settings. \citet{YSL20a} focused on distributed optimization and their usage of manifold identification is for reducing the communication cost.
+Our design of the two-stage \ipn is inspired by \cite{LeeW12a,YSL20a} in conjecturing that the active manifold is identified after the current manifold remains unchanged, but the design of the first stage is quite different and we also add in additional safeguards in the second stage. \citet{LeeW12a} used dual averaging in the first stage for optimizing the expected value of an objective function involving random variables, so their algorithm is more suitable for stochastic settings. \citet{YSL20a} focused on distributed optimization and their usage of manifold identification is for reducing the communication cost, instead of accelerating general regularized optimization considered in this work.